Can My Deal Support a DST?

 Can the economics withstand the channel?

 DST programs carry formation costs, financing considerations, reserves, disclosures, servicing obligations, and distribution-related economics.
-If the economics are strained before those realities are considered, the program may not be suitable for the channel.
+If the economics are strained before those realities are considered, the program may not be appropriate for the channel.

 Review areas: